 Ideally, in the best-case scenario, you'd want to work with both, so the conversion copywriter can lead the charge and inform your copywriting team what's needed, why, and how to go about it.

-But first thing's first, before you go contacting a conversion copywriter on a whim, let's dive deep into this role, and see why it's so important to business success.
-Here's everything you need to know on how to find and hire the right conversion copywriter.
+But first thing's first, before you go contacting a conversion copywriter on a whim, let's dive deep into this role and see why it's so important to business success.
+Here's everything you need to know about how to find and hire the right conversion copywriter.

 Suffice it to say that all professional writers, in every niche, are exceptional at what they do.
 They have to be, or else they don't really get anywhere.